On turbulent relations: Introduction

+Generalizing the case of Polish actions, a uniform equivalence relation \((\VV,E)\) on a space \(X\) is called turbulent when the equivalence classes of \(E\) are dense and meager, and its local equivalence classes are somewhere dense, where the local equivalence classes are the equivalence classes of the equivalence relation on any open subset \(U\subseteq X\) generated by \((U\times U)\cap V\) for any entourage \(V\) of \(\VV\).

-As said, the main goal of this paper is to analyze the complexity of several metric equivalence relations in the Gromov space, proving that they are turbulent and not reducible to Polish actions.
-A general scheme for this kind of analysis is described in Section 6, and consists in a sequence of hypothesis that collective-wise will eventually guarantee that a metric equivalence relation that satisfies them is turbulent and is not reducible to the equivalence relation given by a Polish action.
+As said, the main goal of this paper is to develop the theory of turbulence for a class of uniform equivalence relations and then use it to analyze the complexity of several metric equivalence relations in the Gromov space, which are not reducible to Polish actions, proving that they are turbulent and, as a consequence, generically \(E_{S_\infty}^Y\)-ergodic for any Polish \(S_\infty\)-space \(Y\).
+This analysis begins in Section~\ref{s:Turbulence and generic ergodicity}, where we introduce a class of metric equivalence relations, called of type~I. For any metric equivalence relations of type~I and any Polish \(S_\infty\)-space \(Y\), we show that turbulence implies generic \(E_{S_\infty}^Y\)-ergodicity.
+The results and proofs of Section~\ref{s:Turbulence and generic ergodicity} follow closely Hjorth's work, adapted to metric equivalence relations by using the concepts and preliminary results developed in the previous sections.
+The general theory is continued in Section~\ref{s:U_R,r}, where we give a sequence of hypothesis that collective-wise will eventually guarantee that a metric equivalence relation that satisfies them is of type~I and turbulent.

-In Section~\ref{s:supremum}, as a prelude to the study of the ``turbulent dynamics'' of the Gromov space, we study the equivalence relation ``being at finite uniform distance'' over the space of continuous functions on \(\R\).
+In Section~\ref{s:supremum}, as a prelude to the study of the ``turbulent dynamics'' of the Gromov space, we study the metric equivalence relation \((d_\infty,E_\infty)\) on \(C(\R)\) defined by the supremum distance, where \(C(\R)\) is equipped with the compact-open topology.

 Section~\ref{s:Gromov sp} reviews the construction of the Gromov space \(\MM_*\), and the pointed Gromov-Hausdorff distance with possible infinite values, \(d_{GH}\), between isometry classes of pointed proper metric spaces.
-This distance defines the relation ``being at finite Gromov-Hausdorff distance'' over \(\MM_*\), denoted by $E_{GH}$.
-Another equivalence relation over \(\MM_*\) introduced in this section is ``being quasi-isometric,'' denoted by \(E_{QI}\), which turns out to be induced by a distance function with possible infinite values, $d_{QI}$.
+This distance defines the relation ``being at finite Gromov-Hausdorff distance'' over \(\MM_*\), denoted by \(E_{GH}\).
+Another equivalence relation over \(\MM_*\) introduced in this section is ``being quasi-isometric,'' denoted by \(E_{QI}\), which turns out to be induced by a distance function with possible infinite values, \(d_{QI}\).